charmed-kubernetes/kubernetes-docs/pages/k8s/charm-easyrsa.md

 certificate.
 Other charms need only to relate to EasyRSA with a requires using the `tls-certificates` interface.

-To get a server certificate from EasyRSA, the charm must include the `interface:tls-certificates` interface in the `layer.yaml` file.
-The charm must also require the `tls` interface, in the `metadata.yaml`.
-The relation name may be named what ever you wish, assume the relation is named "certificates" for these examples.
+To get a server certificate from EasyRSA, a charm must include the `interface:tls-certificates` interface in its `layer.yaml` file.
+The charm must also require the `tls` interface, in its `metadata.yaml`.
+The relation name may be named what ever you wish.
+Assume the relation is named "certificates" for these examples.

 ### CA